Dog Training Blog: Mastering Obedience and Behavior

 Rehearsing correct behaviors as often as possible helps develop a solid foundation.
 By learning to read your dog's abilities and responding to them, you can ensure each training session is productive.

-You might enjoy: Training a Small Dog
+You might enjoy: Confidence Training Dog

 Operant Conditioning